 The first ice hotel was built in 1989 in a village called Jukkasjärvi in northern Lapland, Sweden.
-That first year it was a modest, 60-square-meter igloo; this year, the structure measures over 4,000 square meters and has 85 rooms.
+That first year it was a modest, 60-square-meter igloo; in the 2018–2019 season, the structure measures over 6,000 square meters and has about 100 guest rooms.
 Construction begins each year in October, and the hotel is open for guests from December through April (weather permitting).
 By summer the hotel has melted, but plans are already underway for next year’s bigger, better ice structure.

 Ice hotels are built, naturally, entirely out of frozen water in the form of ice blocks and hard-packed snow.
 In some cases, blocks of ice are sawed from a river; for other parts of the building snow is compressed into wooden forms to create building blocks.
-The guest rooms contain beds made of a block of ice and topped with a foam mattress.
+(The Icehotel in Jukkasjärvi uses a mixture of snow and ice they call—wait for it—snice.)
+The guest rooms contain beds made of a block of ice and typically topped with a foam mattress.
 You sleep in high-tech mummy-style sleeping bags covered with animal pelts; although the air temperature in the room is below freezing, your body remains toasty warm.
 If nature calls in the middle of the night, you can head to an adjoining heated building with conventional facilities.
-Outhouses would not be much fun, as the exterior temperature frequently reaches –40°.
+Outhouses would not be much fun with outdoor temperatures routinely reaching –40°.

 Put It on Ice

 But a classy hotel is much more than a place to sleep, and at the prices of these rooms, you’d better get much more than a sleeping bag.
 Although the design changes from year to year, Sweden’s Icehotel invariably includes an ice bar for vodka-based drinks (beer would freeze); even the glasses and plates are made of ice.
-There’s also an ice chapel for “white” weddings, an ice cinema, an ice sauna (I have yet to figure that one out), ice art galleries, and even—I am not making this up—a replica of Shakespeare’s Globe Theatre built of ice.
+There’s also an ice chapel for “white” weddings, and in some years there have been ice cinemas, ice saunas (I have yet to figure that one out), ice art galleries, and even—I am not making this up—a replica of Shakespeare’s Globe Theatre built of ice.
 Most guests stay only one night in an ice room; ordinary heated hotel rooms are available nearby for longer stays.
-Even so, the hotel has a waiting list several years long.
+Even so, the hotel is such a hot property (so to speak) that waiting lists are sometimes several years long.